infracost/infracost-atlantis/examples/terragrunt/README.md

                # Use Infracost comment to create a comment containing the results for this project.
                - run: infracost comment github --repo $BASE_REPO_OWNER/$BASE_REPO_NAME --pull-request $PULL_NUM --path /tmp/$BASE_REPO_OWNER-$BASE_REPO_NAME-$PULL_NUM-$WORKSPACE-$REPO_REL_DIR-infracost.json --github-token $GITHUB_TOKEN --behavior new
       ```
-4. Restart the atlantis application with the new env vars and config
+4. Restart the Atlantis application with the new env vars and config
-5. Send a pull request in GitHub to change something in TF, the Infracost pull request comment should be added.
+5. Send a pull request in GitHub to change something in the Terraform code, the Infracost pull request comment should be added.

 ## Running with Gitlab

-1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) dockerhub image.
-You'll need to extend the image to include `terrafgrunt`.
+1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image.
+You'll need to extend the image to include `terragrunt`.
 This can be done using something like the following:
    ```dockerfile
    FROM infracost/infracost-atlantis